arsenobetaine/arsenic/README.md

 - Member welcome and role assignment.
 - Counting game in designated channel.
 - Help command for command list.
-- Reload command for live updates.

 ## Development

 Add commands to `commands/<category>/`.
-Use `/reload` to update without restart.
+In the console, type 'reload' to update commands without restarting the bot.